 The Department maintains a Speech-Language Clinic where graduate students receive training in the application of the various methods and procedures learned in upper division classes and graduate seminars.
 The Department maintains five disorder-specific speech-language clinics, including a newly created clinic in Autism.
 The Department is also fortunate to have a sixth clinic specifically designed for culturally and linguistically diverse clients.
 Each of our clinic rooms has audio and visual monitoring equipment for direct supervision and each contains computers for presentation of clinical program.
 Graduate students are also able to obtain clinical experiences in a large variety of hospitals and facilities in the L.A. and Orange Counties.
 The Long Beach V.A.
 Medical Center is located next to the CSULB campus.

 Students must select which graduate program meets their individual needs as transfer between programs in not an option.
-Regardless of the graduate program selected, admission is based on: (a) undergraduate grade point average of the last 60 units, (b) grade point average in communicative disorders coursework, (c) relevant clinical or educational experience, with name of person to corroborate same, and (d) GRE scores.
+Regardless of the graduate program selected, admission is based on: (a) undergraduate grade point average of the last 60 units, (b) grade point average in Speech-Language Pathology coursework, (c) relevant clinical or educational experience, with name of person to corroborate same, and (d) GRE scores.
 Acceptance to either program is highly competitive.
-Average GPA for admission to either program ranges from 3.65 – 4.0 (for both cumulative and CD specific coursework).
+Average GPA for admission to either program ranges from 3.65 – 4.0 (for both cumulative and SLP specific coursework).
 The Department does not require a minimum GRE score, but GRE scores are one of the factors used in admission decisions.

 Traditional (State Funded) Program